robstave/ArduinoComponentSketches/README.md

 ## System

-I have a bit of numbering system so I can halfway keep these things straight.
+I have a numbering system so I can halfway keep these things in order.
+Its more of a guideline.

 [Numbering System](https://github.com/robstave/ArduinoComponentSketches/wiki/Numbering-System)